-19.13 In order to prevent waste of the court's time each party to insolvency proceedings may be required by the court to file a listing certificate in which he will be required to certify whether the directions previously given by the court have been complied with, whether and by whom he will be represented at the final hearing, his estimate of the time required for such hearing and his and his representative's dates to avoid.
+19.13 In order to prevent waste of the court's time each party to insolvency proceedings may be required by the court to file a listing certificate in which they will be required to certify whether the directions previously given by the court have been complied with, whether and by whom they will be represented at the final hearing, their estimate of the time required for such hearing and their representative's dates to avoid.
 On the filing of the certificates in any particular case the court will fix a date for the final hearing of the case and notify the parties.